HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 - A random number array: [ $SYS.random(1.0), $SYS.random(2.0), $SYS.random(3.0) ]
 - An object: { locale: $SYS.locale, timezone: $SYS.timezone }

-For example, you can use the following expression to define the executing result of the HVML program as an array:
+For example, you can use the following expression to define the executed result of the HVML program as an array:

 ```hvml
 <!-- Version 2 -->